 What is a home energy audit?

-An home energy audit is a full top-to-bottom inspection and analysis of the performance of your home.
+A home energy audit is a full top-to-bottom inspection and analysis of the performance of your house.
 This assessment identifies and pinpoints where you’re losing comfort and energy across every area.
 The energy assessment will be conducted by a Building Performance Institute (BPI®) Certified professional who specializes in Greenlink’s 360° whole home building science approach.

 The benefits of a home energy assessment

-Energy audits are a powerful tool for uncovering opportunities for improvements that will save energy, reduce energy costs, and lead to higher performance.
+Energy audit companies employ a powerful tool for uncovering opportunities for improvements that will save energy, reduce energy costs, and lead to higher performance.

 - No-cost operational or maintenance adjustments that will save you money and energy

 - Short-term, low-cost energy efficiency retrofit recommendations

 - Action plans, customized for your home’s needs, for energy efficiency capital investments

 - Comfort and code issues that can be addressed immediately